antaresproject/docs/docs/core_modules/control.md

   ![AT_CTRL01.PNG](https://raw.githubusercontent.com/antaresproject/docs/master/docs/img/docs/core_modules/control/AT_CTRL01.PNG)

 In order to edit a group, click twice on a row and choose the *Edit* position in the context menu.
-Edition of a group consists of the form:
+Editing a group is based on the form:

   ![AT_CTRL02.PNG](https://raw.githubusercontent.com/antaresproject/docs/master/docs/img/docs/core_modules/control/AT_CTRL02.PNG)